EXPEL BLOG

 In one example, we saw an attacker successfully divert payment for a person’s African safari vacation into the attacker’s account.

-These phishing emails target our inclination to respond promptly to communications from co-workers, vendors, or clients if we think action is required, like returning an invoice.
+These phishing emails target our inclination to respond promptly to communications from co-workers, vendors, or clients if we think action is required.
 Subject line keywords that promote action or a sense of urgency are favorites for attackers because they prompt people to click without taking as much time to think.

 How to avoid getting Grinched